RussellJurek/SoFiA/README.md

 that you are either missing one of the required packages and libraries or that some of the packages are outdated.
 Please check that the required versions of all packages are installed and properly set up such that they can be found by Python and the GCC.
+On some systems it may be necessary to explicitly install the GNU C++ compiler (g++, should normally be part of the GCC) as well as the development packages (dev) of Qt 4 and the GNU Scientific Library.

 Documentation